 Rebecca Black, while some of her trial was real, seems to have an entitlement mentality that at age thirteen, she gets to have a big star show business career, big wads of cash, even questionable accolades (a Teen Choice Award), and on top of that no one is allowed to criticize or express dislike for her work ever.
 When you start making the big bucks, you will be judged by professional standards.
 You do not get to live in a bubble where you are only awesome.
 You can't have it both ways.
 People who are defending a mega-rich recording artist have misplaced sympathy.
 Dissing the music video "Friday" is not the same as showing up at a pre-school and telling kids their drawings are no good.
 If this was a movie, would all the critics who gave it negative reviews be mean?
 She should be grateful that she is relevant enough to be so insulted.
 Hopefully with time, maturity will lead to perspective.

 I don't presume her career has much of a future, though.
 I've seen her other videos and they are better, which is oddly worse.
 Rebecca Black's career is almost entirely based on camp value and ironic detachment, which she refuses to let anyone acknowledge.
+If "Friday" isn't being talked about in a tongue-in-cheek manner as the worst song ever, it is not being talked about.
 She has improved from so bad its good territory, to just boring mediocrity.

 I thought it would be fair to end this years-old rant with a new section noting that Rebecca Black recently posted a video poking fun at Friday, but also being grateful for the opportunities it had given her.